(Cavities; Dental Caries; Dental Decay)

 - Having an insufficient amount of fluoride (some communities in the United States add fluoride to the drinking water)

-- Taking medicine that contains sugar or causes dry mouth
+- Taking medication that contains sugar or causes dry mouth

-- Being malnourished (such as vitamin and mineral deficiencies)
+- Malnourishment (such as vitamin and mineral deficiencies)

-- Having certain conditions that decrease the flow of saliva in the mouth (such as Sjogren syndrome or Heartburn)
+- Having certain conditions that decrease the flow of saliva in the mouth, such as Sjogren syndrome

-- For children: having caregivers or siblings with severe dental caries
+- For children: having caregivers or siblings with severe tooth decay

 - Tooth sensitivity to hot or cold